shambu2k/PasswordVault/README.md

 # PasswordVault

-A simple and secure app to store your passwords.
+* A simple and secure app to store your passwords.

-(A project for the club inductions)
+* Passwords are stored in databases with **256-bit AES** Encryption.
+(Uses SQLCipher)

+* Master password is **not stored anywhere**!
+Once set, the master password is verified by try-catching it on a sample database.
+So even the master password is secure with 256-bit AES encryption!

+* Does not require INTERNET Permissions!
+So you know your passwords st

+* Added an Export - Import option.